lukaskratzel/ba/content/proposal/introduction.typ

 local setup requirements and provide consistent, standardized development experiences to students @schmidtInclusiveLearningEnvironments2024.

 Eclipse Theia is an extensible cloud and desktop IDE platform.
-Theia Cloud enables deployment and management of Theia-based IDEs on Kubernetes at scale through a Kubernetes operator for instance lifecycle management, a REST service for session handling, and custom resource definitions that simplify configuration.
+It provides a unified interface for various programming languages in a browser-based environment.
+Theia Cloud enables the deployment and management of Theia-based IDEs on Kubernetes at scale.
+Artemis integrates Theia as shown in @fig:ssd.

+#figure(
+  image("../../figures/ssd2.svg"),
+  caption: [The deployment diagram showing the integration between Artemis and Theia
+    Cloud.],
+) <fig:ssd>

-Ideally, the integration with a learning platform would enable students to launch pre-configured development environments from their course assignments without any local installation, receiving timely automated feedback.
+// Ideally, the integration with a learning platform enables students to launch
+// pre-configured development environments from their course assignments without any
+// local installation, receiving timely automated feedback.